 Fellows are selected each year through a competitive application process.

 The program requires student to complete a written application along with submitting a resume.
-Fellows are notified of their acceptance by mid-May.
+Fellows are notified of their acceptance by April 25th.

 - Board Fellows Program Student Application (docx)